hyegen/PhoneBookMVCApp/README.md

 # PhoneBookMVCApp

-// I used Entity Framework Code-First in this project.
+// I've used Entity Framework Code-First in this project.